frederic-perez/AmE-dictionary/data/idioms.md

 __a stab at (someone or something)__
 __a whole lot__ _informal_ To a very great degree or extent; a lot. _I’m feeling a whole lot better._ _The kids enjoyed the show a whole lot._ _Not by a whole lot!_
 __a wild goose never laid a tame egg__ Something will not be spontaneously different from that which came before.
 The phrase is used to describe things that are determined by nature and the environment, or else inherited from the generation before.
+__a woman of her word__ A woman who can be expected to keep or follow through with her promises or intentions; a truthful, trustworthy, or reliable person.
+(Masculine: “man of his word.”) _Bob, I’m a woman of my word.
+If I tell you I’ll be at your house tomorrow morning at 10, then that’s when I’ll be there._
 __abide by__ To conform to; comply with: _abide by the rules._
 __above and beyond__ Exceeding expectations or requirements. _I will award extra credit to anyone who does research above and beyond the parameters of the assignment._
 __above the salt__ Of or in a position of high standing, rank, regard, or repute.